cane122/transformer/README.md

 -Batch Size: 64
 -Learning Rate: 0.001
 -Number of Epochs: 50,000 (adjust as needed)

 ## Model Structure
 The Transformer model includes:

-Token Embedding Layer: Converts tokens into dense vectors.
+-Token Embedding Layer: Converts tokens into dense vectors.
-Multi-Head Self-Attention: Captures dependencies between tokens.
+-Multi-Head Self-Attention: Captures dependencies between tokens.
-Feed-Forward Neural Networks: Applied position-wise to each token embedding.
+-Feed-Forward Neural Networks: Applied position-wise to each token embedding.
-Positional Encoding: Adds information about the position of tokens in the sequence.
+-Positional Encoding: Adds information about the position of tokens in the sequence.
-Results
-After training, the model can generate coherent text sequences based on provided prompts.
-Example outputs can be tested using the generate_text() function, where the input prompt can be customized. links not working

 ## Results
 After training, the model repeats most common word, conclusion needs more training.